CIMIL/musmet_recording/README.md

 ### What to do in Case the Controller does not start recording on all computers.

 This situation can happen due to issues in the network, or if the firewalls block network ports.
-In case this happens, follow the steps below to start/stop recording.
+In case this happens, follow the alternate steps below to start/stop recording.

     1. Start the recording on each computer
     2. Ask the musicians to play a single note together, such that the streams may be synchronized later.